 The site has an area of approximately 10.21 hectares and the facility will utilise new and existing infrastructure and buildings on the site to process and store these waste streams.

-The facility will make a significant contribution to resource recovery in the ACT in three main ways:
+The facility will make a significant contribution to resource recovery in the ACT.

 Materials transported to the site are anticipated to total approximately 1.1 million tonnes per annum.